Check out all the great stuff we've added to the store!

 A student must be at minimum ten years old to receive a Junior Open Water Diver Certification.
 However, due to the serious nature and maturity required for safe diving we prefer students to wait until 12 years old to undertake the course.
 If a young person believes they are fit and able to handle the physical and mental demands of this sport, we can work with them and their parent to coordinate an interview with the instructor to determine readiness.

-Are their any special requirements or age considerations prior to a taking a SCUBA class?
+Are their any special requirements or age considerations necessary prior to taking a SCUBA class?

 Not Necessarily.
 Age is not a determinant of ability!
 Review the medical questionairre and if anything on the questionnaire indicates a reason to be cautious about diving, you’ll need check with a physician to make sure you can dive safely.